This is How to Make a Last-Minute $200 Before Christmas

-There are a bunch of great online banks, but one of our favorites is American Express because right now it’s offering an interest rate around 100 times what a normal bank offers (with no monthly fees).
+There are a bunch of great online bank accounts, but one of our favorites is the Aspiration Summit Checking account because right now it’s offering an interest rate around 100 times what a normal bank offers — and there’s no monthly fees.

 2. Share Your Receipts With This Company

 From cash-back websites to better deals, we’ve found tons of ways shopping online can help pad your bank account.
 Here’s one more — and it’s super simple!

 With Earny, you can get money back for the things you buy online.

 Earny scans your inbox for receipts and tracks the items to find price drops.
 Then it takes advantage of retailer and credit card company price protection policies to negotiate money back on your behalf.

 So if you’re doing some early holiday shopping, use this service to make sure you’re getting the best price on everything — and even earn some surprise refunds!

 If you’re just building your shopping fund for winter, consider doing your regular shopping online, so Earny can help you put some of that money back into your bank account.

 How much you could bank for holiday shopping: Depends on how much you shop.